armytag/langs/cauldron/language1.md

     - Could be related to subordinator structures
     - Could depend on or change grammatical structures in sentence
 - No definite or indefinite articles
+- Ditransitive encoded with prepositions
+- **Need to consider causitive phrases**
+- Negative indefinite pronouns always occur with predicate negation
+  - "_nobody doesn't_ read news" (opposite of English)
+- Nominal and locational predicates encoded the same way
+  - "John _is_ tall" and "John _is_ in Paris"
+- Comparative constructions use locational syntax
+- Possesion denoted with a dedicated transitive verb ("have")
+- Predicative adjectives have mixed encoding
+  - Verbal coding is usually for temporary adjectives
+- Non-reductive subject relativization
+- Obliques cannot be relativized
+- Desiderative markers on verb

 ### Possesives